ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 ```
 https://www.netflix.com/account/getmyinfo
 ```
 After clicking on the link, you'll see a button: "Submit Request".
 After that, you are going to receive a link to verify the request.
 Some time later you are able to download the data directly from link above.
-Make sure you do this prior running the code and to save the file on your desktop!
-For the sake of time we added two example csv files you can download and use instead.
+Make sure you do this prior running the code and to save the file on your desktop! <br /> For the sake of time we added two example csv files you can download and use instead.
 If you use those files, please save them in a new file on your desktop.

 ### Executing the program with your data
 In this example here, we'll work with Anaconda Navigator together with jupyter notebook.